 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

-The Distaff includes all civilian camp personnel to include farriers, suttlers, craftsmen, waggoneers, carpenters, wives, kids and loved ones of the soldiers.
+This section includes all civilian camp personnel to include farriers, sutlers, craftsmen, wagoners, carpenters, wives, kids and loved ones of the soldiers.
 They sewed and washed clothes, nursed wounded, and prepared meals, transported goods, created and repaired equipment.
 Click on the picture above for more details.

 The Horses in Action Demonstration team is a select group of riders and infantry who are in top shape and skilled at demonstrating 18th century military tactics to present what it really means to be a 18th century American soldier.
 If you wish to join this group you must be able to run, march, ride, jump, shoot, use sword, lance and be of keen mind and athletic nature.
 Try outs are held throughout the year.